microsoft/openpaimarketplace/docs/index.md

 # openpaimarketplace

 A marketplace which stores examples and job templates of [OpenPAI](https://github.com/microsoft/pai).
-Users could use the marketplace to share their jobs or run-and-learn others' sharing job.
+Users could use the marketplace to share their jobs or run-and-learn others' sharing jobs.

 ## Table of Contents